nisaChampagne/THISSprint-Challenge-Single-Page-Apps/README.md

 - [ ] Explain benefit(s) using `client-side routing`?

-> Answer:The routing between views is faster. no white screen intermission when moving between pages.
+> Answer:The routing between views is faster as you are only loading a small section of the page to fetch new content versus loading the entire page again. no white screen intermission. client-side routing handles mapping between the URL bar and the content a user sees via browser rather than via server.

 - [ ] What does AJAX stand for?